 We admit four Biology students each year.

 Biology at Oxford is taught jointly by staff from the Departments of Zoology and Plant Sciences, and capitalises on the university’s major research expertise in animal and plant sciences.
-From 2019 there will be an exciting new Biology course, replacing the previous Biological Sciences degree.
+In 2019 an exciting new Biology course replaced the previous Biological Sciences degree.
 All students should apply for the Masters in Biology (MBiol) course; those admitted will be able to choose whether to leave after three years with a Bachelor’s degree (BA), or continue to a fourth year and graduate with a MBiol qualification.
 Optional progression to the MBiol will depend on satisfactory academic performance in the first three years.

 Teaching and learning methods include lectures, research skills training and class discussions, along with a weekly tutorial.
 The first year covers the full breadth of biology from the origin of life to the diversity of living organisms; and from molecules, genes and cells to populations and ecosystems.
 This breadth of training means that students can make informed choices about the areas of biology they wish to concentrate on in the second and third years.
 Students also receive training in essential modern research skills such as genomics and the statistical analysis of biological data.
 All students attend week-long field course at Orielton in west Wales during the summer term of their first year.
 Depending on their interests, students may also attend one or more optional overseas field courses; currently, field courses are held in Tenerife and Borneo.